-Murray.
-In discussing the matter, one gentleman said this morning: "If the head of any responsible Christian organization of this city-say the pastor of the Congregational church or the president of the Salt Lake Charity resoctation, should make an announce ment that he is willing to receive applications from employers who need officers watched from the Mc-Kinney men killed by Williams lay.
-Finally the murderer seated hunself by a window, his Winchester across his lap, he became drowsy, his head dropped on his breast and he slept.
-Assuring herself that her father was asleep the widowed bride stole from the house and fied to the home where her hus-band's body lay, and officers were watching for an opportunity to make the murderer a prisoner.
+men killed by Williams Iay.
+Finally the murderer seated humself by a win-Finally dow, his Winchester across his lap, he ame drowsy, his head dropped on his breast and he slept.
+Assuring her-self that her father was asleep the widowed bride stole from the house and fled to the home where her husband's body lay, and officers where watching for an opportunity to make the murderer a prisoner.